mattma/mvc-css/static/styles/sass/framework/README.md

 6. Easy to add your own shortcut to the framework based on your personal perference.
 Edit the file: _default_settings.sass

 7. Fully support CSS3 easy to use @media query, CSS3 animations, transitions, gracefully fall back in Non-Modern browsers

+8. More than 40 different KeyFrame name could be used in the CSS3 animation